department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-findings-add-01.md

 -   P10: Tries many methods because she ran into a number of technical issues with her A.T.
 Would have preferred to use Siri but was unable to.

-### 4/7 Veterans used global search to find a location or dermatologist.
+### 3. 4/7 Veterans used global search to find a location or dermatologist.

+   - P9 types in VA 'dermatalgist' into global search

+   > There's a search thing there so I would do that.

 ## Exhibits

 ### Case Study P1